 Size, Heating Power, Price

 The Bonavita holds 1 liter of water.
 It is not one of the biggest kettles available, so that may discourage those who want to avoid more frequent water refills.
 The 10o0 watt heating unit also means it isn’t the fastest despite a smaller volume of water.
-When I boiled 1 liter in my 1.7 liter Aroma Hot H20 X-Press with a 1500 watt heating unit, I found it boiled the liter about 2 minutes faster than the Bonavita.
+Compared to 1 liter water in a 1.7 liter Aroma AWK-1400SB with a 1500 watt heating unit, the Aroma boiled the liter about 2 minutes faster than the Bonavita.
 The Aroma kettle, however has more plastic (a water-level window) and can be found for about half the price of the Bonavita.

 As a frequent gaiwan user, the Bonavita will continue to be my go-to kettle because it makes pouring water graceful and precise.
 Both are qualities I admire when I want to control how my tea leaves move and steep in the vessel.